 Final Draft Student

-If you’re a student you can get Final Draft 11 at a significant discount.
+If you’re a student you can save a lot on Final Draft 11.
 Final Draft student access will require you to prove your affiliation with an academic organization of some sort.
 There are some documents that must be filled out.

 Once you do this, you can gain access to the program in its entirety for much less than the average customer.